Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: S3. Estimation of and

-A laser beam with Gaussian intensity distribution is used for local heating of the sample.
-Under steady-state the local heating is compensated by the conduction of heat to surrounding.
-The differential equation in cylindrical coordinates corresponding to heat diffusion in the 2D material and across the 2D material-substrate interface is\cite{cai2010thermal}

-The temperature distribution $T(r)$ in the plane of 2D material has radial symmetry and Gaussian profile.
-Through out the thickness ($t$) of the 2D material same temperature profile is assumed.
-The substrate is assumed to be at ambient temperature ($T_a)$ and acts as a heat sink.
-The temperature rise in the 2D crystal is defined as $ \Theta(r) = T(r) - T_{a} $, and the average temperature rise is given by

-where $Q={q}_{0}^{\prime \prime}\, \pi r_0^2 $ is the total absorbed power and $r_0 $ is the laser beam radius.
-The thermal resistance is defined as $R_{m}=\Theta_{m}$/$Q$.
-The optical absorption coefficients of mono-, bi- and tri-layer samples are taken as 5.8\%, 12.1\% and 17\%, respectively.
-The layer thickness of mono-, bi- and tri-layer samples used for the calculations are 0.65 nm, 1.4 nm and 2.4 nm, respectively.
-Since the convection through air accounts for less than $0.15\%$ of the total heat conduction, its effect is ignored in the estimation of thermal parameters.\cite{zhang2015measurement}

-\subsection{S4.
-2. Estimation of $\kappa$ and $g$}
+\section{S3.
+Estimation of $\kappa$ and $g$}

-To determine the in-plane thermal conductivity ($\kappa$) and the interface conductance per unit area across the 2D material-substrate interface ($g$), we used the boundary conditions proposed by Cai et al.\cite{cai2010thermal} and solved Equation (\ref{Eq2}) using numerical integration; Estimated parameters are given in Table I in the manuscript.
+To determine the in-plane thermal conductivity ($\kappa$) and the interface conductance per unit area across the 2D material-substrate interface ($g$), we used the boundary conditions proposed by Cai et al.\cite{cai2010thermal} and solved Equation (2) in the manuscript using numerical integration; Estimated parameters are given in Table I in the manuscript.

 To confirm further thermal parameters are calculated by using the boundary conditions and analytical solution proposed by Goushehgir \cite{goushehgir2021simple}; Estimated parameters are given in Table SII.
 These values are in good agreement with the values obtained from numerical integration.
 When MoS$_2$ is supported on a substrate with a silicon dioxide (SiO$_2$) top layer, the interfacial thermal resistance at the MoS$_2$-substrate interface can become a significant factor in determining the overall thermal conductivity of the system.